rwcitek/A_Gental_Introduction_to_BNF/slides/036_nfa_implementation.md

 thread.

 Computationally complex, especially in the case of a single threaded system.
-Would require backtracking and thus no longer linear time complexity.
+It would require backtracking and thus no longer linear time complexity.